What is magento 2 integration?

-In computer science, Integration is a term that is commonly used when an application needs interacting with other applications for transferring data or triggering an action.
+In computer science, “integration” is a term that is commonly used when an application needs to interact with other applications to transfer data or trigger an action.

-As a Magento merchant, you can use the Magento back-end to create the integration manually or build a custom Magento extension to create that integration programmatically.
+As a Magento merchant, you can use the Magento back-end to create an integration manually or build a custom in Magento 2 extension to create that integration programmatically.

 Step 1: Go to System -> Integrations Menu.